Racket-Science/Tennis-Match-Predictions/story.md

         Aces & Breakpoint per match along with First Serve Win % were the primary attributes.
         While Second Serve Win %, Grass & Hard Surface Performance, and low double fault % served as secondary features

+    SLIDE 3:
         As we put weight on these features, we concluded that Roger Federer is the greatest tennis player within this time.
 This discovery was attributed to being in the top 3 of all player attributes.

-    SLIDE 3:
+    SLIDE 4:
         - We explored Federer’s career over the past two decades and it has been nothing but spectacular, highlighting a 74%-win rate on players ranked 30 or higher and winning a total of 20 grand slams

-    SLIDE 4:
-                (viz - 5 seconds or delete it)

     SLIDE 5:
         -He has had many rivalries over the years which has produced the finest tennis matches of all time.

         As you can see many players have a higher record then him, including Rafael Nadal who has him beat 9-3 on Clay which is preferable surface for defensive players.

         Still though his performance in the key metrics of greatness, makes him the best player within this twenty-year time span
     SLIDE 6:

         Looking at Federer and his rivals, we asked can greatness be predicted at an early age?
 Is it natural talent or an evolution through one’s career?